Last updated May 2, 2022.

 One large study that compared treatments for bipolar depression found that inositol worked significantly better than the bipolar medication risperidone.

-And it has been found to be extremely helpful for one common side effect of lithium drug therapy, lithium-induced psoriasis.
+Additionally, it has been found to be extremely helpful for one common side effect of lithium drug therapy — lithium-induced psoriasis.

 Lithium is known to deplete inositol which then leads to psoriasis.